Chippendales

-Chippendales is a touring dance troupe best known for its male striptease performances and for its dancers' distinctive upper body costume of a bow tie, collar, and shirt cuffs worn on an otherwise bare torso.
+Chippendales is a touring dance troupe best known for its male striptease performances and for its dancers' distinctive upper body costume of a bow tie, collar, and shirt cuffs worn on an otherwise bare torso with jeans and undergarment.

 Established in 1979, Chippendales was the first all-male stripping troupe to make a business performing for mostly female audiences.
-Through the quality of its staging and choreography, Chippendales also helped legitimize stripping as a form of popular entertainment.

-The company produces Broadway-style burlesque shows worldwide and licenses its intellectual property for select consumer products ranging from apparel and accessories to slot machines and video games.
-The Chippendales perform in a ten-million-dollar theater and lounge built specifically for them at the Rio All Suite Hotel and Casino in Las Vegas.
-Annually, the men of Chippendales are seen by almost two million people worldwide, performing in more than 25 cities in the U.S., 23 cities in Central and South America, 60 European cities, four Asian countries, and eight South African cities.
+The company produces Broadway-style burlesque shows worldwide and licenses its intellectual property for select consumer products ranging from apparel and accessories to slot machines.
+The Chippendales perform at Planet Hollywood Las Vegas in Las Vegas.

 History

-Chippendales was founded by India-born Somen "Steve" Banerjee.
+Chippendales was founded by Indian American entrepreneur Somen "Steve" Banerjee and Los Angeles-based lawyer Bruce Nahin.
 In 1975, Banerjee bought a failing West Los Angeles bar named Destiny II.
-In 1979, Banerjee renamed the bar "Chippendales" and began hosting exotic dance nights for women, which became a major hit.
+In 1979, Banerjee and Nahin renamed the bar "Chippendales" and began hosting exotic dance nights for women, which became a major hit.

-Banarjee opened clubs in New York, Dallas, and Denver, and three touring troupes toured around the US and Europe.
+Banerjee opened clubs in New York, Dallas, and Denver, and three touring troupes toured around the US and Europe.

 Similar nightclubs soon followed.
 Banerjee was worried about the competition and attempted to burn down at least three of them.

 In 1987, Banerjee hired his close associate Ray Colon to murder his business partner Nick De Noia.
-Colon later hired Gilbert Rivera Lopez to perform the hit on De Noia.
-He also plotted to have two other former associates killed.
-Banerjee was arrested in 1993 for murder for hire, racketeering, and attempted arson, for which he was sentenced to 26 years on a plea bargain.
+Colon later hired Gilbert Rivera Lopez to murder De Noia.
+Banerjee also plotted to have two other former associates killed.
+He was arrested in 1993 for murder for hire, racketeering, and attempted arson, for which he was sentenced to 26 years on a plea bargain.
 He hanged himself in his cell a year later.

 In 2020, the troupe turned their show into workout videos as an alternative form of entertainment/exercise to people in lockdown and quarantine due to the COVID-19 pandemic.